Taskade

 Taskade may not be for everyone, but it’s definitely a great to-do app.

-I appreciate the frequent updates to the app, but it’s disappointing that the focus is mostly on AI features.
+I appreciate that the app is frequently updated, but it’s a bit disappointing that the updates are mostly focused on AI features.

 Taskade Conclusion